0x-Avant-Garde/hardhat-diamond-ccip/packages/hardhat/README.md

 The `--reset` flag is to clear the deployments folder if you want to start fresh.

-To Verify the contracts run:
+-To Verify the contracts run:

 ```ts
 yarn verify --network avaxFuji